ctuning/ck-object-detection/docker/object-detection-tf-py.tensorrt.ubuntu-18.04/README.md

 ```
 where `<script_name>` is either 'dse-acc' or 'dse-perf'

-To use the script, you have to modify the first lines in order to adapt the path to the machine you will be running on.
+To use the script, you have to modify the first lines in order to adapt the path to the your host system.
-It is also possible to modify other parameters, like the list of model to test or the batch sizes and counts.
+You can also modify other parameters, like the list of models to test or the batch sizes and counts.